qvdm/PasswordThing/docs/index.md

 # Buttons
-The function of the buttons can be re-assigned (See the Programming section).
+The function of the buttons can be re-assigned (See the Configuration section).
 The default functions are shown below.

 Each button behaves differently depending on whether it was pressed a short